Hancock Injury Attorneys Are Committed to Helping the Community

 As attorneys, the main reason we do what we do is to help people in their times of need.
 Our goal is to have every single client leave our office feeling more in control of their situation than they did walking in.
 But, we want to extend our helping hands farther than just our clients, which is why we have started a “1% for good” campaign.

 We will be donating 1% of all our revenues to local organizations that are doing their part in the community.
-This year the organization we are focusing our efforts on is The Tampa Police Department.
+This year the organizations we are focusing our efforts on are The Tampa Police Department and The Community Food Pantry.

 The mission of the Tampa Police Department is to reduce crime and enhance the quality of life through a cooperative partnership with all citizens.